openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 are triggered by default for TensorFlow\* models only because it is the only framework with Convolution operations in NHWC layout.

-> **NOTE**: If a TensorFlow\* model is in NCHW layout then an user should specify `--disable_nhwc_to_nchw` command line
+> **NOTE**: If a TensorFlow\* model is in NCHW layout, you should specify the `--disable_nhwc_to_nchw` command line
 > parameter to disable these transformations.

-The layout change is a complex problem and detailed explanation of it is out of scope of this document.
+The layout change is a complex problem and detailed explanation of it is out of this document scope.
 A very brief explanation of this process is provided below:

 1. Model Optimizer changes output shapes of most of operations producing 4D and 5D (four dimensional and five